 The shamanic elements in my counseling have to do with a particular, concrete frame of reference.
 It trains the lower chakras.
-Philosophy has to do with the universal and abstract.
+The philosophical elements to do with the universal and abstract (you could use other words such as metaphysics, transcendentalism or platonism).
 It trains the upper chakras.
 My free Ebook Philosophical Counseling with Tolkien explains both the shamanic aspect (the storytelling aspect) and the philosophical aspect.

-On my page My teaching in Nutshell I claim that the spiritual practice has three aspects:
+On my page, The Compass -The Forgotten Secret of Hara Healing, I claim that the spiritual practice has three aspects:

 1) Critical thinking (spotting thought distortions created by dualistic unbalance, both in oneself and in others).
 I also call this aspect The Navigator, or the philosopher - see my book A Dictionary of Thought Distortions